Take Water. Add Fire. Extract Salt.

 So how do we do it?

-We harvest pure local saltwater from the coast of Lewes, Delaware near Cape Henlopen, one 5-gallon bucket at a time.
-The water is filtered, then boiled hard over 8-10 hours and reduced by 85%, creating a mineral-rich brine.
+We harvest pure local saltwater from the coast of Lewes, Delaware near Cape Henlopen, a place where the ocean meets the bay, and where tidal flushing provides the cleanest mineral-rich water around.
+The water is filtered twice, then boiled hard and reduced by 75-85%, creating a mineral-rich brine.

-On the third and final day, the wet salt is put through to a slow dehydrating process and then inspected and packaged, and the result of all that work is sent to you!
+On the third and final day, the wet salt is put through a slow dehydrating process and then sifted, inspected and packaged, and the result of all that work is sent to you!